ethngo7/housing-price-prediction/README.md

 # Housing Price Prediction in Cook County

 This project applies regression modeling to predict housing prices in Cook County, Illinois.
 The goal is to build an accurate and fair model while considering social and ethical implications of predictive errors in property valuation, particularly in the context of racial inequality and tax fairness.
-[Chicago Tribune (June 10, 2017)]([https://datacatalog.cookcountyil.gov/Property-Taxation/Assessor-Parcel-Sales/wvhk-k5uv](https://apps.chicagotribune.com/news/watchdog/cook-county-property-tax-divide/assessments.html))
+[Chicago Tribune]([https://datacatalog.cookcountyil.gov/Property-Taxation/Assessor-Parcel-Sales/wvhk-k5uv](https://apps.chicagotribune.com/news/watchdog/cook-county-property-tax-divide/assessments.html))

 ## 📌 Project Summary